KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/bashar_the_frequency_of_true_alignment.md

 Wherever alignment flows, synchronicity appears.
 Where synchronicity appears, a person meets the exact tools, people, and knowledge they require for the next stage of their evolution.

-In this sense, *water* became your synchronicity— your messenger, your signal, your permission slip, the medium through which consciousness could speak a language you already knew.
+In this sense, *water* becomes synchronicity— the messenger, the signal, the permission slip, the medium through which consciousness can speak a language already known in the depths of being.

 ## The Concept of “Permission Slips” — Tools That Allow the Mind to Believe What Is Already True